-Momentive Performance Materials GmbH Building V7 51368 Lverkusen
+Momentive Performance Materials GmbH Building V7 51368 Leverkusen Germany

-260 Hudson River Road Waterford, NY 12118 www.momentive.com
+Momentive Performance Materials Inc. 260 Hudson River Road Waterford, NY 12118 www.momentive.com

-NOTE: Lotte Advanced Materials Plastics are only to be used in a production process approved and monitored by Momentive Performance Materials infront of a reflex reflector.
+Note: Lotte Chemical Corp.
+Plastics are only to be used in a production process approved and monitored by Momentive Performance Materials a reflex reflector.

-NOTE: Lotte Advanced Materials LT-1100 with UVHC3000 must be coated to pass 7% haze.
-NOTE: Lotte Advanced Materials LT-1220 with UVHC3000 must be coated to pass 7% haze.
+Note: Lotte Chemical Corp.
+LT-1100 & LT-1220 with UVHC3000 must be coated to pass 7% haze.

-NOTE: Lotte Advanced Materials LT-1220 with UVHC3000 over 3.2mm cannot be used as a reflex reflector or
+Note: Lotte Chemical Corp.
+LT-1220 with UVHC3000 over 3.2mm cannot be used as a reflex reflector or infront of

-Information on UVT610V2 coating may be obtained by writing to the following address:
+Information on UVT610V2 and UVT610V3 coating may be obtained by writing to the following address: